 - ⅓ cup semisweet chocolate chips

-- In another large bowl, whisk together the flour, sugar, baking soda, baking powder, cinnamon and salt in one of the bowls.
+- Whisk together the flour, sugar, baking soda, baking powder, cinnamon and salt in one of the bowls.

 - Beat together the eggs, pumpkin puree, oil, sour cream and vanilla in a stand mixer or using a hand mixer.

 - Add the dry ingredients to the wet mixture in two or three additions, and mix together only until just combined.
 (Do not over-mix.)

-- To the batter in the second bowl, add the cocoa and the coffee.
+- Add the cocoa and coffee to the second bowl.
 Stir together by hand.

-- Beginning layering the batters in the bread pan: start with the chocolate batter.
-Add 2/3 of a cup to the prepared pan and use a rubber spatula to gently spread the batter over the bottom.
+- Begin with the chocolate batter.
+Add ⅔ of a cup to the prepared pan and use a rubber spatula to gently spread the batter over the bottom.
 Sprinkle some of the semisweet chocolate chips over the batter.

 - Repeat these layers: chocolate batter, a few semisweet chocolate chips and then white chip batter, until all of both batters are used.